Laser Engraving: The Ultimate Guide for Beginners

 Surrounding the gain medium is the resonator, a configuration of mirrors designed to amplify the optical gain.
 These mirrors, along with various lenses, are tasked with directing and fine-tuning the laser beam, ensuring its precision and consistency.
 This setup creates a controlled, focused laser beam, essential for the detailed work.

-The laser module of an engraver operates under the guidance of a computerized controller, essentially the machine's brain.
-The movement of the laser module over the material, its power, and speed, everything is managed by the controller.
+The laser module of an engraver operates under the guidance of software, essentially the machine's brain.
+The movement of the laser module over the material, its power, and speed, everything is managed by the software.

 Process of Laser Engraving: From Digital Design to Physical Engraved Pattern